 To: Department Chairpersons & Assistants

-The ITC asks that your department submit all 2014 Interim course proposals (electronically) by Monday, February 18.
-You are encouraged to submit all department proposals at one time, rather than asking each faculty member to submit their own proposals to the committee.
-We ask that each proposal be presented to the ITC only after it has been reviewed, edited, and approved by your department's curriculum committee.
+The ITC asks that your department members submit all 2016 Interim course proposals (electronically) by Monday, February 16.
+We ask that each proposal be presented to the ITC only after it has been approved by your department's curriculum committee.
 The ITC will not consider proposals received without departmental endorsement.
-Proposal forms for DCM, on-campus, and off-campus Interim courses are NOW available and will be considered according to this timeline and these guidelines.
+Proposal forms for DCM, on-campus, and off-campus Interim courses are NOW available online and will be considered according to this timeline and these guidelines.
 Furthermore, please know that the ITC will pay special attention to the Student Learning Outcomes (SLOs) required for each course proposal.

 As outlined in Calvin's 1970 curriculum study committee report, entitled Christian Liberal Arts Education (CLAE), "the objective of the Interim is to provide time and opportunity in the curriculum and calendar for the student and staff to study topics which ordinarily would not be pursued in the regular semester, or to attempt a new approach to a certain topic" (CLAE, p.
 96).
 The ITC encourages faculty to consider this traditional guiding principal when developing an Interim course proposal.
 If you are interested, an entire chapter of CLAE is dedicated to interim, entitled "The Interim Term".